devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 ```

 This method clearly communicates where an item should be placed within the grid, reducing errors and making code adjustments easier for developers who may be collaborating on a project.

-By using nested grids and Grid Line Names, developers can create complex layouts that remain organized and easy to understand.
-These features demonstrate the powerful capabilities CSS Grid offers for building responsive, multi-dimensional layouts.

 ## Conclusion